 11. INQUIRIES PROCEDURE

-11.1 All complaints and inquiries concerning personal information of a Constituent must be directed to the FFA General Counsel or to firstname.lastname@example.org.
+11.1 All complaints and inquiries concerning Personal Information of a Constituent will be directed to the FFA Privacy Officer or to email@example.com.
 This will ensure that all such matters will be dealt with:

 (a) consistently across FFA (rather than having a series of different approaches across FFA); and